flipperdevices/flipperzero-firmware/documentation/js/js_gui__submenu.md

 recommended to conceptualize these modules first before using this one.

 # Example
-For an example refer to the GUI example.
+For an example, refer to the GUI example.

 # View props
 ## `header`
-Single line of text that appears above the list
+A single line of text that appears above the list.

 Type: `string`

 ## `items`
-The list of options
+The list of options.

 Type: `string[]`